joelmoxley/founder-playbook/V. Tech + Product/04 - IP - Licensing/01 - Content - Licensing Agreements/md/01 - Sample License Term Sheet Questions and Structure.doc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This sample license term sheet provides the structure for all basic relevant information to be included in a licensing agreement.
+This sample license term sheet provides the structure for all basic relevant information to be included in a licensing agreement.

 Credit: []()